 In this tutorial, you will learn how to create a link within the quick navigator that opens the current page within Episerver.
 The twist, the website will be a single-page application using ReactJS.
 The quick link navigator is a small menu that appears when a logged-in content editor views an Episerver powered website.
 More information on this can be found here.

 This article assumes you are using DXP and that you are still using .NET to load the page layout so you have access to the server-side code that renders out the quick navigator onto a page.
 THe code to do this looks like this:

-The interesting part of this tutorial is not creating a custom the link within the navigation bar.
-How to do this has been documented numerous time.
+The interesting part of this tutorial is not about creating a link within the navigation bar.
+How to do this has been documented numerous times.
 The interesting part is hooking a single-page application up with some backend C# code.
-To combine state-managed within a React.js application - using the Episerver content API - with some backend C#.
+To combine state-managed within a ReactJS application with some backend C#.

 Assuming you wanted to use the global window, you could use this:

 Granted the code above is slightly hacky.
-This is the only way to solve this problem if you want to integrate within the Episerver quick navigator.
 A clean approach might be to create a completely new navigator yourself, however, this will involve more effort.
 In the code above, first, the editor URL is retrieved using the

 PageEditing helper.
 I'm using the